 Locals still speak it, and you’ll come across road and street signs in Gaelic first (and sometimes in Gaelic only).
 But don’t worry, everyone speaks English too, so if you’re confused by something, just ask.
-And in the meantime, enjoy the lovely sound of the local language!
+Take a look at my blog post on how to experience Gaelic in the Outer Hebrides, and get ready to enjoy the lovely sound of the local language!

 You will have access to wifi…

 …because despite appearances, we’re not completely off the grid.
 Although wifi is easily available, mobile internet is more patchy, but why worry?
 You didn’t come here to spend your day on Facebook, so put that phone on airplane mode and go outside to actually explore the place you came to see.